wizzy314/alx-pre_course/0x01-git/README.md

-My first readme created in a new directory through shell
+My first readme created in a new directory through shell.

+Adding an update to this file through github.